mpanighetti/dnd5e-classes/README.md

-# dnd5e-subclasses
+# dnd5e-classes

- A collection of homebrew 5e subclasses.
+ A collection of homebrew 5e classes and subclasses.

 ## Resources